Alectriciti/comfyui-adaptiveprompts/README.md

 ### 📁 Wildcard Random Selection and Subfolders

-Wildcards can be even more randomized, by utilizing the * symbol.
+Wildcards can be even more randomized with glob matching by utilizing the * symbol.
 Here's an example.
 Say you have the following folder structure within /wildcards/:

 ```
 lighting.txt